LiteSpeed Web Server: 5 Reasons to Make the Switch

 Static file processing

-HTTP/3, the third major version of the Hypertext Transfer Protocol, has been talked about for quite a while now.
-It hasn’t quite made its mark yet, and although pretty much all browsers support it, some are still keeping it disabled by default.
+HTTP/3, the third major version of the Hypertext Transfer Protocol, has been discussed for some time now.
+However, it hasn’t quite made its mark yet, and although pretty much all browsers support it, some still disable it by default.

 The slow adoption may be due to the fact that HTTP/3 is a pretty heavy revision of the old standard.
 It switches from TCP to the QUIC transport layer network protocol, which enables it to overcome some performance-hindering factors in HTTP/2 and HTTP/1.1.

-Although HTTP/3 is not what you’d call ubiquitous, the potential to improve loading speeds means that sooner or later, it will be fully adopted.
-And when that happens, your website’s performance will depend on how well your web server works with it.
+Although HTTP/3 is not what you’d call ubiquitous, the potential to improve loading speeds means it will be fully adopted sooner or later.
+And when that happens, your website performance will depend on how well your web server works with it.

 Yet again, LiteSpeed seems to be ahead of the competition.

-Apache users have also been wondering whether they can implement HTTP/3, but full official support is still proving elusive.
+Apache users have also wondered whether they can implement HTTP/3, but full official support is still elusive.

 By contrast, LiteSpeed implemented QUIC in 2017, and two years later, they announced that both LSWS and OpenLiteSpeed support HTTP/3.
 The third version of the protocol can be used in a production environment, and the performance benefits are obvious.

-According to tests, LiteSpeed using HTTP/3 is faster than Nginx, a web server renowned for its quick processing of static data.
+According to tests, LiteSpeed, which uses HTTP/3, is faster than Nginx, a web server renowned for quickly processing static data.

 LiteSpeed Disadvantages